 IPSERV Limited was incorporated to allow the Council's income generating services to operate for profit and is wholly owned by Ipswich Borough Council.

-IPSERV made a profit of £0.201m in 2022/23 (£0.072m loss in 2021/22).
+IPSERV made a pre tax profit of £0.108m in 2023/24 (£0.201m pre tax profit in 2022/23).

 Handford Homes Limited was incorporated to help provide housing in Ipswich and is wholly owned by Ipswich Borough Council.